briannguyen11/react-to-do-list/express-backend/README.md

   - POST:
     - Accepts representation of task from **body**
     - Attempts to add the task to database
-- Users and Tasks: "/usersAndTasks"
-  - GET:
-    - Accepts "user" from "query"
-      - Change to use id?
-    - Retrieves specified user or all and populates user task fields
 </p>
 </details>
 <details>